nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 including the ModuleList, Ui, Storage, and TaskList.

 Step 4: Find the module to delete :
-The first step in the execute() method is to find the module that needs to be deleted using the moduleCode parameter.
-If the module is not found, a ModuleNotFoundException is thrown.
+The first step in the execute() method is to find the module using the module code parameter  `cs2113` by calling the `findModule()` method of the moduleList class.
+If the module `cs2113` is not found, a ModuleNotFoundException is thrown.

 Step 5: Remove the module from the ModuleList :
-If the module is found, it is removed from the ModuleList using the remove() method.
+If `cs2113` is found, it is removed from the ModuleList by calling `remove()` method of moduleList class.

 Step 6: Print the confirmation message :
-A confirmation message is printed to the user indicating that the module has been successfully deleted.
+A confirmation message is printed to the user indicating that the `cs2113` has been successfully deleted.

 Step 7: Update the storage :
-The storage is updated with the new ModuleList
+The storage is updated with the new ModuleList without `cs2113`

 ## Documentation, logging, testing, configuration, dev-ops